|Nutrition Facts (per serving)|

 Add the chunks of cream cheese to the beaten eggs.

-Add the butter to a large non-stick pan and put the pan over high heat.
+Add the butter to a large nonstick pan and place over medium-high heat.
 Have a rubber or silicone spatula ready.

 When the butter just begins to foam, add the egg mixture.
-If you hear a sizzle when the eggs hit the pan, the pan is too hot — reduce the heat and next time add them sooner.
+If you hear a sizzle when the eggs hit the pan, the pan is too hot; reduce the heat.

-When about one half to three-quarters of the egg has coagulated into curds, remove the pan from the heat while continuing to shift the eggs around with the spatula.
+When about 1/2 to 3/4 of the egg has coagulated into curds, remove the pan from the heat while continuing to shift the eggs around with the spatula.
 At this point, pay some attention to the distribution of the cream cheese, spreading it slightly with the spatula.

-Continue gently shifting the eggs around until the last of the raw egg has almost thickened into a sauce-like texture, then transfer the eggs to a plate.
+Continue gently shifting the eggs around until the last of the raw egg has almost thickened into a sauce-like texture.

-Top with the sliced chives and salt and pepper to taste, and serve immediately.
+Immediately transfer the eggs to plates and top with the chives and salt and pepper to taste.